klglover/hadriana/Pages/Plan-Your-Visit.md

 ---

 <div id="column-c"><p>
  <em>In All My Dreams: a visual installation</em> opens on 19 February, 2020 and closes on 14 March, 2020.
-The exhibition is in the Louise McCagg Gallery at Barnard College, Columbia University.
+The exhibit is hosted in the Louise McCagg Gallery, located on the fourth floor of the Diana Center at Barnard College, Columbia University (3009 Broadway, New York, NY 10027).

-Gallery hours are Monday-Friday ?AM-?PM.
 </p>
 </div>